kbirk/esper/README.md

     // Set the x and y offset.
     viewport.offset( 100, 200 );

-Using the viewport is the recommended way to mimic multiple rendering contexts as it requires no duplication of resources.
-Here is an example of splitting the viewport vertically:
+Modifying the viewport is the recommended way to mimic multiple rendering contexts as it requires no duplication of WebGL constructs.

     var viewport = new esper.Viewport({
         width: 1000,